webpack-contrib/css-loader/README.md

 ### `toString`

-You can also use the css-loader results directly as string, such as in Angular's component style.
+You can also use the css-loader results directly as a string, such as in Angular's component style.

 **webpack.config.js**
 ```js